10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - Did the quality of the documentation impact your decision to use it?

-> Yes the quality did impact my decision because it had a lot of information that most APIs i've seen hadnt had.
+> Yes, the quality did impact my decision because it had a lot of information that most APIs i've seen didnt have.

 - Did you switch which API you chose initially because of its documentation, or did you stick with the one you selected and work your way through it?

-> Yes I ended up switching a couple of times because some docs didnt really work, or some were vague and bare.
+> Yes, I ended up switching a couple of times because some docs didnt really work, or some were vague and bare.

 ### Definitions